kmoskovtsev/Electrons-on-Helium-Scripts/README.md

 ## Compilation and running scripts
-To compile HOOMD, issue

-`>source config_modules`

-`>source compile_env`

-To run a hoomd script add modules by

-`>source config_modules`
+To run the scripts, one would need HOOMD-Blue and GSD installed, and the following modules active (instruction for MSU HPCC):

+`>module load GNU/4.9 CUDA/7.0 CMake/3.1.0 git/2.9.0 Python/2.7.2 NumPy/1.9.2 openblas/0.2.15`

-and activate the Python environment `hoomd_env` (that should be created first) by
+and activate the Python environment `hoomd_env` (that should be created first):

 `>source hoomd_env/bin/activate`

 # License
-Anyone is welcome to use this code.
+Anyone is welcome to use these scripts.
 The formal license statement is included below.

 Copyright (c) 2018 Kirill Moskovtsev